appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-multiple-environments.md

 2. Click the **+** icon next to **Datasources** and select your datasource.

 :::caution
-SaaS integrations such as Google Sheets, HubSpot, Twilio, and Airtable do not support multiple environments.
+SaaS integrations such as Google Sheets, HubSpot, Twilio, and Airtable do not support datasource environments.
 :::

 3. Configure production and staging datasource connection parameters in the respective tabs.
 For a complete description of the connection parameters, see the [Reference guide](/connect-data/reference) for your datasource.